This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 Example rules and conditions for triggers

-Trigger type | Specifications |
+| Trigger type | Specifications |

-Absence creation | Specify whether a certain duration, absence status, absence type, or requester should trigger a workflow to begin when an employee absence is created. |
+| Time off creation | Specify whether a certain duration, time off status, time off type, or requester should trigger a workflow to begin when an employee time off is created. |

-Define what categories should trigger a workflow to begin once a document is uploaded. |
+| Document upload | Define what categories should trigger a workflow to begin once a document is uploaded.
+Define if the user who uploaded the document (the employee or someone else) should trigger a workflow to begin. |

-Changes to a document's signature status |
+| Changes to a document's signature status |

 Define which users should receive a notification when a document's signature status changes.
 Define the type of status change, category, or uploader that should trigger a workflow. |

-Define the specific attribute(s) that should trigger a workflow to begin when changed. |
+| Employee attribute update | Define the specific attribute(s) that should trigger a workflow to begin when changed. |

 Actions